How To Use Reported Speech

 I added a group learning technique to show that I’m aware of how many students are in my class, so the students hypothetically can rely on each other, build an English speaking community and meet up to use what they learned during the week.

 The structure and construction of the lesson are from real past teaching experiences as a teacher in Poland, and Costa Rica and I found this structure was successful to help my students meet their goals.
-And from past feedback, this arrangement benefited my students enjoy my class.
+And from past feedback, this arrangement benefited my students to enjoy my class.

 Sources that helped me plan: